autoblocksai/autoblocks-examples/Python/dspy/README.md

 ### Edit the config

 Edit your config in the Autoblocks UI and save as a new revision.

-Use your revision by copying the revision ID and updating the config to use it.

 ### Run the tests with the new config